 The Company monitors its capital structure and makes adjustments in light of changes in economic conditions and the risk characteristics of the underlying assets.
+In order to facilitate the management of capital and the exploration of its mineral properties, the Company prepares expenditure budgets which are updated as necessary and are reviewed and periodically approved by the Board of Directors.
 To maintain or adjust the capital structure, the Company may issue new equity if available on favourable terms, option its mineral properties for cash and/or expenditure commitments from optionees, enter into joint venture arrangements, or dispose of mineral properties.

 The Company's investment policy is to hold excess cash in interest bearing bank accounts.
 The Company is not subject to externally imposed capital requirements.

-There has been no change in the Company's approach to capital management during the year ended September 30, 2020.
+There has been no change in the Company's approach to capital management during the year ended September 30, 2021.